Reds vs. Padres Player Props Betting Odds

 Soto Stats

-- Juan Soto has four doubles, five home runs, 31 walks and 13 RBI (22 total hits).
-He's also swiped one base.
+- Juan Soto has six doubles, five home runs, 31 walks and 14 RBI (24 total hits).
+He's also stolen one base.

-- Soto heads into this matchup looking to extend his four-game hit streak.
-During his last five outings he is hitting .333 with a double, a home run, seven walks and four RBI.
+- Soto has picked up at least one hit in five games in a row.
+During his last five outings he is hitting .444 with three doubles, a home run, seven walks and five RBI.

 Soto Recent Games